themanojdesai/python-a2a/README.md

 3. **Progressive Enhancement**: Start simple and add complexity only as needed

-The architecture consists of seven main components:
+The architecture consists of eight main components:

 - **Models**: Data structures representing A2A messages, tasks, and agent cards
 - **Client**: Components for sending messages to A2A agents and managing agent networks
 - **Server**: Components for building A2A-compatible agents
+- **Discovery**: Registry and discovery mechanisms for agent ecosystems
 - **MCP**: Tools for implementing Model Context Protocol servers and clients
 - **LangChain**: Bridge components for LangChain integration
 - **Workflow**: Engine for orchestrating complex agent interactions